tactcomplabs/verilator-sst/README.md

 model: VPI and Direct.
 Direct reads/writes access the variables directly and may be faster than VPI.
 Both methods have consistent behavior.

+`inout` ports are accessible through the normal methods.
+Verilator virtually implements `inout` ports as an `input` port and two `output` ports.
+The two output ports are the `<inout_name>__en` port and the `<inout_name>__out`, used for checking whether the port is being driven by the model and reading the value, respectively.
+The input port is used for writing operations and uses the assigned portname according to the verilog module.
+VerilatorSST abstracts these ports and internally checks on a read/write to the inout port whether or not the associated `__en` port is in the correct state.
+If it is not, the program will err out.
+As a result, inout ports should be read/written by their original names.

 ## Dependencies

 - [Verilator v5.022 or 5.026](https://github.com/verilator/verilator/releases/tag/v5.022) (5.026 is required for inout port support)